 What types of container registries are compatible with ACI?

 ACI supports image pulls from ACR and other third-party container registries such as DockerHub.
-ACI also supports image pulls from on-premise registries as long as they are OCR-compatible and have an endpoint that is publicly exposed to the internet.
+ACI supports image pulls from ACR and other third-party OCI compatible container registries such as DockerHub with an endpoint that is publicly exposed to the internet.